 Scraps such as bread, cake, potatoes contain very little fat or protein and act as a filler, bloating the bird's stomach so that it can't eat anything else, but providing very little much-needed calories.
 Bacon, crisps and chips can actually poison birds if they contain large amounts of salt.
 Also, meat in general can attract large predators such as birds of prey, seagulls, cats and even foxes.

 Instead, it's best to feed birds with a dedicated wild bird mix which is calorie-rich and will provide a much-needed energy resource.
-Our Peckish Complete All Seasons Easy Feeder is an excellent choice for a beginner to feeding the birds, plus there's even a Peckish Winter Warmer Easy Feeder version which can be used during the cold winter months.
+Our Peckish Complete Easy Feeder is an excellent choice for a beginner to feeding the birds, plus there's even a Peckish Winter Warmer Easy Feeder version which can be used during the cold winter months.

 For further advice on feeding during the cold weather, read our winter guide.